Jennifer Lopez, Ben Affleck wed in Las Vegas drive-through

 “Love is beautiful.
 Love is kind.
 And it turns out love is patient.
 Twenty years patient,” wrote Lopez in a message signed Jennifer Lynn Affleck.

-Lopez wrote that the couple flew to Las Vegas on Saturday, stood in line for their license with four other couples and were wed just after midnight at the Little White Chape l, a chapel boasting a drive-through “tunnel of love.”
+Lopez wrote that the couple flew to Las Vegas on Saturday, stood in line for their license with four other couples and were wed just after midnight at A Little White Wedding Chapel, a chapel boasting a drive-through “tunnel of love.”
 Lopez said a Bluetooth speaker played their brief march down the aisle.
 She called it the best night of their lives.

 “Stick around long enough and maybe you’ll find the best moment of your life in a drive through in Las Vegas at 12:30 in the morning in the tunnel of love drive through with your kids and the one you’ll spend forever with,” said Lopez.